Advanced Principles of Packaging

-Presents materials, uses, functions and production processes of packaging.
-Topics will include an industry overview of packaging and related applications.
-The historical, societal and technological drivers of packaging will be discussed.
-Examples will include how an end-user of packaging decides on the product/package combination they use and the impact these choices make on the market success of a product.
+Course focuses on the materials, uses, functions and production processes of packaging.
+Topics include an industry overview and related applications as well as the historical, societal and technological drivers of packaging and how end-users decide on the product/package combination they use for their product and the impact these choices make on the product's market success.

 Phone: 392-1864 x101

 Class Materials Required

 Soroka, Walter.
 2014.
 Fundamentals of Packaging Technology 5th Edition.
 Institute of Packaging Profesionals, Naperville, IL, U.S.A.
 748 p.

 Advanced Principles of Packaging presents an overview of packaging and incorporates many disciplines to enable students to effectively communicate and coordinate packaging activities.
 This course addresses packaging materials.
 Topics include an industry overview of packaging and related applications.
 The historical, societal and technological drivers of packaging are explored in the context of packaging materials, converting, and production processes and packaging testing and laws and regulations.
 The graduate level of this course may require additional assignments.

 Students, upon completing this course will be able to:

 - Explain the critical role packaging plays in life and health.

 - Understand the packaging industry, current and future trends.

 - Form an opinion on the environmental issues related to packaging and society.